Quick Share: Usage

 Users can send files to up to 8 nearby devices at a time, so long as they have the feature enabled and their screens are on.
 Quick Share can be toggled in the quick panel settings and the user can choose to receive content from anyone nearby, contacts only, your devices, or no one.
 Content transfer is made possible by choosing Quick Share, after which the sender chooses which nearby device(s) to send to.

-Quick Share is also capable of uploading files to Samsung Cloud and sharing via URL.
+Quick Share can upload files to Samsung Cloud and sharing via URL.
 The data uploaded to the Samsung Cloud can be downloaded by the user either by clicking the specified link or scanning the provided QR code.

-Samsung Cloud automatically deletes the uploaded files after a period of two days, and has a daily upload limit of 5 gigabytes.
+Uploaded files are limited to 10 gigabytes in size, and can remain in Samsung Cloud for a maximum of two days.

-The Quick Share app on Windows enables other Quick Share-enabled devices to instantly share files with Windows devices.
+The Quick Share app on Windows enables other Quick Share-enabled devices to share files with Windows devices.

-When sharing with an Apple device running iOS, iPadOS, macOS, or visionOS, the AirDrop settings must be set to allow recieving from everyone.
+When sharing with an Apple device running iOS, iPadOS, macOS, or visionOS, AirDrop must be set to allow receiving from everyone.

+In 2026, Google announced plans to integrate Quick Share directly within third-party apps, starting with WhatsApp, allowing users to share files without leaving the application.
+Google stated that support would expand to additional apps in the coming months.

 Availability

-Quick Share is available on Android 6 and later, ChromeOS 91 and later, and 64-bit versions of Windows 10 and later (either ARM or x86).
-On Windows, Quick Share must be installed manually, as opposed to its implementation on Android and ChromeOS, where it is a part of the operating system and does not need to be installed separately.
-Windows devices must have both Bluetooth and Wi-Fi to be able to run Quick Share.
+Quick Share is available on Android 6 and later, ChromeOS 91 and later, and 64-bit versions of Windows 10 and later (or Windows 11 on ARM).

+The Quick Share function is part of the Android and ChromeOS operating systems.
+A Windows program can be downloaded and installed, requiring both Bluetooth and Wi-Fi support.
+Unofficial clients exist for Linux and macOS.

+AirDrop interoperability via Quick Share is currently limited to select high-end Galaxy devices.
+The Galaxy S23 series, Galaxy Z Fold 5, Galaxy Z Flip 5, and mid-range devices in the Galaxy A, F, M, and Tab A series are not currently supported.

-Windows Apps
+Quick Share for Windows

-There are two Windows apps available: one for the Microsoft Store developed by Samsung, and one available via sideloading developed by Google.
-The one for the Microsoft Store is only intended for use on Galaxy Book laptops.

-In addition, Microsoft also offers a way to Nearby Share (unrelated to Quick Share, nor Google's Nearby Share) to Android devices natively through Windows' Phone Link functionality.
+There are two official apps for Windows available: